 ⇒From December to February of the following year, Sapa's temperature plummets, even below 0 degrees.
 Trekking at this time, you will encounter difficulties in weather conditions as well as slippery terrain.
 But in return, you are immersed in the white snow - the scenery is extremely rare in other places in Vietnam.

-Some Sapa trekking road that attract most people
+Some Sapa trekking roads that attract most people

-After Lao Chai you walk to Ta Van village of Giay people.
+After Lao Chai, you walk to Ta Van village of the Giay people.
 It is a small group of ethnic people in Vietnam with a rich culture and beautiful houses located on rice paddy fields.

 Muong Hoa Valley

-From a high point of the main road, great view of the whole villages open wide to offer the marvelous panorama views, backed by high mountains and facing the river.
-Here you will enjoy the fresh air, see terraced fields and stream, discover and visit some of Black H’mong families.
+From a high point of the main road, a great view of the whole villages open wide to offer the marvelous panorama views, backed by high mountains and facing the river.
+Here you will enjoy the fresh air, see terraced fields and streams, discover and visit some of the Black Hmong families.
 You will have a welcome feeling at any house of the hospitable people there.
-You can interact them, learn about their culture and customs.
+You can interact with them, learn about their culture and customs.

 Trekking Ta Phin